mcaesmann/mcaesmann.github.io/content/authors/admin/_index.md

 Welcome!

-I am a PhD candidate in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html).
+I am a PhD candidate in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html) and visited [UC Berkeley](https://econ.berkeley.edu) in Spring 2024.
 My research focuses on the intersection of political economics, economic history and economics of culture.

-**News:** In Spring 2024, I am visiting UC Berkeley hosted by Gérard Roland!

 More information is available in my [CV](uploads/resume.pdf).